OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/compiler.rst

     * ``owner: id``, means that the owner of data is ``id``, ``id`` type is ``address``.
       Only user has verified the identity of the ``id`` (e.g., digital signature) can be allowed to read the data.
-      Therefore, the value of data is private and crypted it before export cloak (e.g., synchronized data to Block Chain).
+      Therefore, the value of data is private and crypted it before export Cloak (e.g., synchronized data to Blockchain).

     * ``owner: "mapping(address!x=>uint256@x)``, statement of the mapping ``key`` is temporary variable ``x``, and flag the owner of ``value`` is ``x``. the same as ``id``.